-In Part 4 in our look at “The Mystery of the Olive Tree” we learn how the Messianic Jewish community began.
+In Part 4 in our look at “The Mystery of the Olive Tree” we learn how the Messianic Jewish church began.

 In this series we will publish extracts from a new book by Johannes Fichtenbauer, an Archdeacon and part of the Charismatic Renewal of the Catholic Church.